 Some Native American tribes have even used juniper berries as a contraceptive.
 But juniper berries are not recommended for pregnant women since it's believed they may cause uterine contractions.

-What the Heck Are Juniper Berries?
+What Are Juniper Berries?

 Juniper berries aren't actually berries; they're the tiny cones of the juniper bush (a relative of the popular landscaping shrub).
 Most juniper berries used in recipes come from the species Juniperus communis, a plant that grows in northern climates.